School-of-Computing-and-Informatics/cmps357-pdf-formatter/README.md

 ### Command Line (Alternative)

-For batch processing without the web interface:
+For batch processing and OCR (text/handwriting extraction) without the web interface:

 1. **Prepare your PDF files:**
    - Create a `PDFS` directory in the project root